AutodeskGames/stingray-docs/source/interactive_help/reference/engine_settings.md

 `data_dir`

->	The folder within your Stingray project that the Wwise authoring tool will target when exporting your sound banks.
+>	The folder within your project that the Wwise authoring tool will target when exporting your sound banks.

 `memory_manager`